 To join our community of 13,000 dedicated team members, visit texaschildrenspeople.org

 for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org

-We are searching for Seasonal Full-time Staff Nurses—applicants who work well in a fast-paced hospital setting.
+We are searching for Seasonal Staff Nurses to work in our Woodlands Location—applicants who work well in a fast-paced community hospital setting.
 In this position you’ll provide quality nursing care to patients by assessing, planning, educating, implementing, and evaluating age appropriate care in a manner that incorporates family centered principles and cost effective care.

 Think you’ve got what it takes?
 Apply today for more details!

 - Performs and documents assessment of the patient/family including bio-physical, psychosocial, developmental (age-appropriate), cultural, spiritual, and environmental needs in an organized and systematic manner

 - Analyzes situations, anticipates potential problem, and detects changes in patient status

 - Involves patient/family in the patient’s plan of care

 - Implements high quality, cost effective patient care in conjunction with the patient/family